HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: Synthetic Convergence Test of Matrix Inverse Approximation

+We run the convergence test across various $d\in \{512, 1024, 2048, 4096\}$ and $N \in \{200, 800, 6400, 12800\}$, emulating different scales of model and amount of data samples respectively.
+In all settings, the dampling factor $\lambda$ is set as $0.01$.
+The initialization for iterative methods is set as $X_0 = 5e^{-4}I_d$.
+We provide more results with matrices from various distributions in \autoref{app:sec:convergence}, which demonstrates the similar pattern as in \autoref{fig:synthetic}.

-\paragraph{\method solves matrix-inversion approximation with great convergence performance.} We present the results from the synthetic experiments in \autoref{fig:synthetic}, where \method with Schulz's algorithm demonstrates a remarkable accuracy and stability compared to the other two methods.
+\textbf{\method solves matrix-inversion approximation with great convergence performance.} We present the results from the synthetic experiments in \autoref{fig:synthetic}, where \method with Schulz's algorithm demonstrates a remarkable accuracy and stability compared to the other two methods.
 Specifically, on high-dimensional matrices $M$ with large $d$, both \textsc{LiSSA} and \textsc{Datainf} tend to diverge with increasing approximation errors.

 For \textsc{LiSSA}, the error would not converge but explode exponentially according to the number of iterations.
 Even when applying on a small dimension of matrix with $N=200$, \textsc{LiSSA} is not able to give an accurate approximation with a large error rate $\sim10^5$.
 This might comes from the sensitivity of \textsc{LiSSA} algorithm to the initialization conditions, which could be hard to tune when apply on large-scale models.
 In comparison, \method with Schulz's algorithm could always converge to a low error rate within finite iterations across all scales of $d$ and $N$.
 It implies that our proposed \method could consistently achieve a satisfying accuracy on large-scale models and datasets, while both \textsc{LiSSA} and \textsc{DataInf} could significantly diverge from the exact value.